GAGGIUINO/gaggiuino.github.io/docs/gc/gaggia-classic.md

   * To get the transducer to seal to the brass push-to-connect fitting wrap the threads in PTFE tape and place a dash 011 or similarly sized O-ring at the bottom of the brass push-to-connect fitting.
   * Place the transducer as low as possible in the case and far away from the boiler.
 Ensure the transducer is resting so that the push-to-connect fitting is pointing upwards or is perpendicular to gravity to avoid noisy transducer readings.

-***Its advisable after making the connections and just before connecting the transducer itself turn on the machine and while cold engage the pump to fill the transducer hose with water as well, leaving a lot of air in the system might play funny with the readings.
+***It's advisable after making the connections and just before connecting the transducer itself turn on the machine and while cold engage the pump to fill the transducer hose with water as well, leaving a lot of air in the system might play funny with the readings.
 After the transducer is connected, be sure to test the fittings under pressure.***

   ![New Project (11) (1)](https://user-images.githubusercontent.com/42692077/146647799-f4887edb-95ec-4a33-8561-4e4afda6256e.png)